 [Urban Harvest is] a symbiotic relationship between downtown business, artists, entertainers, food vendors and the Farmers Market…[it] fills the sidewalks with people, and is a step in the right direction. - Bismarck Tribune Editorial July 11, 2006

-The summer of 2015 marks the eleventh season of Urban Harvest.
-Every Thursday from July 9 through August 13, downtown Bismarck will be transformed into a picturesque open-air market that features a variety of local artists, crafters, food vendors, farmers and entertainers.
+The summer of 2017 marks the thirteenth season of Urban Harvest.
+Every Thursday from July 13 through August 17, downtown Bismarck will be transformed into a picturesque open-air market that features a variety of local artists, crafters, food vendors, farmers and entertainers.

-Located in Historic Downtown Bismarck, on the corner of 4th and Broadway, Urban Harvest market hours are 10:00am to 8:00pm.
-In addition, the Urban Harvest stage offers a children’s hour, noon performance and an evening concert at 6:00-7:30 pm.
+Located in Historic Downtown Bismarck, on the corner of 4th and Broadway, Urban Harvest market hours are 11:00am to 8:00pm.
+In addition, the Urban Harvest stage offers a children’s time, lunchtime performance and evening concers beginning at 6pm.

 Urban Harvest was founded in the spring of 2005 by a group of four women.
 All were North Dakota natives who moved out-of-state and then returned to Bismarck to raise families.
 Outdoor public marketplaces were thriving in the cities and towns where they had lived or visited.
 Such a marketplace here in Bismarck/Mandan could give this city the economic and cultural outlet it was lacking.
 And so, Urban Harvest was born.
 Great crowds and participation by vendors, musicians, community organizations, and shoppers alike made it clear that Urban Harvest was filling a niche, and that the community was supportive of its continued growth.